kineticstoolkit/kineticstoolkit_doc/src/numpy_indexing_slicing_filtering_1d_exercise3.md

 ```

-Using only one line, apply such a filter on the raw, noisy signal.
-Then, plot both the raw and filtered signal on the same figure to verify your result.
+Using only one line, apply this filter to the raw, noisy signal.
+Then, plot both the raw and filtered signals on the same figure to verify your result.

 ```{code-cell} ipython3
 :tags: [hide-cell]